sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 Here's an example creating multiple books on our API in a React hook using `react-query` and `batchRequests` from `graphql-request` in typescript.
-First we need our mutation gql such as:
+First, we need our mutation gql such as:

 ```ts
 const addBook = gql`